 Twin Tech Labs was founded on a simple premise: security tooling and expertise shouldn't require an enterprise budget or a Rolodex full of expensive consultants.

 The tools and expertise to run a serious security program have historically been out of reach for small and mid-sized engineering teams — too expensive, too complex, or too generic to be useful.
 Twin Tech Labs exists to change that.
-Arca brings enterprise-class infrastructure monitoring to teams that can't pay Datadog prices.
+Arca brings enterprise-class log management and security operations to teams that can't pay Datadog and Splunk prices — with capabilities that go far beyond what either platform offers.
 Our services bring CTO-level security expertise to companies that can't afford a full-time CISO.
 We do the work ourselves — not through layers of junior analysts.

 Matt is a technologist and engineering leader with over 20 years of experience spanning space systems, IoT, machine learning, big data, and cybersecurity.
 He founded Twin Tech Labs in 2018 to bring serious security capability and AI-driven tooling to organizations that don't have the budget or bureaucracy of an enterprise.